-- 4.10.1 It is the intention of the parties to this Award to prevent and eliminate discrimination (as defined by the Anti-Discrimination Act 1991 and the Industrial Relations Act 1999, as amended from time to time) which includes: - (a) discriminating on the basis of sex, marital status, family responsibilities, pregnancy, parental status, age, race, impairment, religion, political belief or activity, trade union activity, lawful sexual activity, and association with, or relation to, a person identified on the basis of any of the above attributes; - (b) sexual harassment; and - (c) racial and religious vilification. - 4.10.2 Accordingly, in fulfilling their obligations under either clause 3.2 or 3.3, the parties to the Award must take reasonable steps to ensure that neither the award provisions nor their operation are directly or indirectly discriminatory in their effects. - 4.10.3 Under the Anti-Discrimination Act 1991 it is unlawful to victimise an employee because the employee has made, or may make, or has been involved in a complaint of unlawful discrimination or harassment.
+- 4.10.1 It is the intention of the parties to this Award to prevent and eliminate discrimination (as defined by the Anti-Discrimination Act 1991 and the Industrial Relations Act 1999, as amended from time to time) which includes: - (a) discriminating on the basis of sex, relationship status, family responsibilities, pregnancy, parental status, breastfeeding, age, race, impairment, religious belief or religious activity, political belief or activity, trade union activity, lawful sexual activity, gender identity, sexuality and association with, or relation to, a person identified on the basis of any of the above attributes; - (b) sexual harassment; and - (c) racial and religious vilification. - 4.10.2 Accordingly, in fulfilling their obligations under either clause 3.2 or 3.3, the parties to the Award must take reasonable steps to ensure that neither the award provisions nor their operation are directly or indirectly discriminatory in their effects. - 4.10.3 Under the Anti-Discrimination Act 1991 it is unlawful to victimise an employee because the employee has made, or may make, or has been involved in a complaint of unlawful discrimination or harassment.

-4.10.4 Nothing in clause 4.10 is to be taken to affect:

-- (a) any different treatment (or treatment having different outcomes) which is specifically exempted under the Anti-Discrimination Act 1991; - (b) an employee, Employer or registered organisation, pursuing matters of discrimination, including by application to the Human Rights and Equal Opportunity Commission/Anti-Discrimination Commission Queensland.
+- 4.10.4 Nothing in clause 4.10 is to be taken to affect: - (a) any different treatment (or treatment having different outcomes) which is specifically exempted under the Anti-Discrimination Act 1991; - (b) an employee, Employer or registered organisation, pursuing matters of discrimination, including by application to the Australian Human Rights Commission/Anti-Discrimination Commission Queensland.